Skip to main content

 • Do you want to submit a comment letter on behalf of yourself individually or your organization?
 Download our comment guide:

 Neighbors in South Baltimore have been organizing for years against the health, environmental, and quality of life impacts - read more in Hopkins Bloomberg Public Health.
 Their work has resulted in a landmark collaborative report between leading community organizations, universities, and the Maryland Department of the Environment demonstrating the presence of coal dust contamination throughout the community.
-And their documentation proved a dust storm due to CSX activities contaminating the Curtis Bay community just last month - which earned the coal terminal yet another Notice of Violation.
+Three years after the coal terminal exploded, their documentation proved a dust storm due to CSX activities contaminating the Curtis Bay community just last month - which earned the coal terminal yet another Notice of Violation.
 In October, overwhelming crowds testified against the coal terminal's impact on the community at a public hearing in Curtis Bay (read more about the hearing in the Baltimore Banner or the Baltimore Sun).
+Proving longtime community complaints that coal dust was contaminating the neighborhood, a new report - now validated by peer review this fall - documents the presence of coal dust throughout the community.
+South Baltimore deserves a real solution to coal dust contamination, not the half-measures proposed in the draft permit.

 Add your voice to the community call by submitting written testimony by December 16!